 What are my choices for content settings when I set up a supervised account for my child?

-There are three content settings that you can choose from:
+There are 3 content settings you can choose from:

 Learn more in Content settings for families using supervised experiences.

 Can I grant my child’s supervised account access to YouTube Music or YouTube TV?

 Supervised accounts are supported for YouTube Music.
 The content setting you choose for your child's supervised account will also apply to YouTube Music content when they sign in to the app or website.

 What if I can’t download YouTube or YouTube Music on my child’s iOS device?

 To download the YouTube or YouTube Music app, parents should review their Content & Privacy Restrictions settings on their child’s iOS device.

 If my child has a supervised account, can they use YouTube on my TV?